Do you love beans, but they don't--er--love you? Find out how to de-gas beans easily to benefit not only your digestion, but also your friendships!

 Instructions

-- Soak (over night) or for at least 8 hours.
-Just cover the beans in filtered water, covering them with at least enough water so you can touch the beans with your middle finger's tip and have the water cover your second knuckle.
-If you are planning to have beans for dinner, you can always start soaking them in the morning when you wake up and then cook them starting 8 hours later.
+- Soak beans or for at least 8 hours.
+Cover the beans in filtered water with at least enough water so you can touch the beans with your middle finger's tip and have the water cover your second knuckle.
+If you're planning to have beans for dinner, you can always start soaking them in the morning when you wake up and then cook them starting 8 hours later.

-- Alternatively, speed soak in a pressure cooker (you can soak beans in only 2 minutes (yes, that's right, I said 2 minutes!!) in one of these amazing kitchen tools.
-You just cover the beans with filtered water (as instructed above) and cook on high for 2 minutes.
+- Alternatively, speed soak in a pressure cooker.
+You can soak beans in only 2 minutes in one of these amazing kitchen tools.
+Just cover the beans with filtered water (as instructed above) and cook on high for 2 minutes.

 - Drain and rinse the beans